kssoftech/thepeoplesjewellery/README.md

 # thepeoplesjewellery
-this project is for qa level
+this project is for qa level , official project